vmware/vmware-aria-operations-integration-sdk/docs/references/connections.md

 #### Editing Existing Connections
+To edit connections,

-Connections can be edited by modifying the key-values in the [project connections file](project_connections_config.md) at the root of the project that correspond to the value you want to modify.
+simply modify the key-values in the [project connections file](project_connections_config.md) located at the project's root that correspond to the value you want to change.

 ??? example